baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 2. Audio (except the rear IO's 3.5mm jack... the front one works somehow)
 3. NVRAM Emulation
 4. Shutdown / Restart / Sleep (including bluetooth-on-wake)
-5. USB 3.0 / 3.1 (including charging)
+5. USB 3.0 / 3.1 (including charging and hotswapping)
-6. Thunderbolt 3 (including charging)
+6. Thunderbolt 3 (including charging and hotswapping)

 ## Changes
 **10/18/2019**
 - Fixed Shutdown and Sleep / Bluetooth-on-wakeup by adding EmuVariableUefi to the list of drivers

+**10/19/2019**
+- Updated to CLover 2.5-5097 from 5095.
+- Removed two unused themes.